Brian1226/Priority-Queue/Specification.md

 ## Primary Sequence

-1. write
+1. The user clicks on the "Enable Dark Mode" option.
-2. write
+2. The app's background changes to black, and the text's color chnages to white.

 ## Primary Postconditions

-* write
+* App's background is black, and text's color is white.

 ## Alternate Sequences